 - Select the option to connect at power-on and follow the prompts to add the CD/DVD drive to the vSphere Replication virtual machine.

-- Power on the vSphere Replication virtual machine.
+- Power off and then power on the vSphere Replication virtual machine.

-- In a Web browser, log in to the virtual appliance management interface (VAMI).
+- In a Web browser, log in to the VRMS Appliance Management Interface.